 I’m a content marketing strategist in Singapore.
-With more than 15 years’ of experience in content creation and digital marketing, I have been helping clients worldwide engage their audience with effective content and turn prospects into customers, repeat buyers and raving fans of their business.
+With more than 15 years of experience in content creation and digital marketing, I have been helping clients worldwide engage their audience with effective content, turning their prospects into customers, repeat buyers and raving fans.
 I can do the same for you too.

 What Is Content Marketing?

 “Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action.” – Source: Content Marketing Institute

 Using my own content marketing methodology, I’ll look into your needs and objectives, research your market, target audience and competitors and develop a cost-effective global or Singapore content marketing strategy that’ll help you stand out from the crowd.

 This includes building a structured content and editorial calendar, setting a uniform, branded content tone and style for your blog, identifying the content pieces that are suitable for your business (e.g. infographics, blog posts, videos, etc.), crafting and optimising your content for SEO if applicable, and then working to promote, distribute and amplify your content.